Sobhangh/IDP-Z3/docs/zettlr/Questions.md

 * copy of an expression (by .copy())

 What do we need ?
-* for display : all applied symbols from vocabulary + comparisons + quantified expressions
+* for display : all applied symbols + comparisons + quantified expressions
 * for propagate: don't care (Z3 will do what's needed)
 * for relevance: same as for display (Z3 consequences will reduce the other expressions anyway)
 * for explain: all free comparisons and predicates, to be as explicit as possible over the steps